apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 - Topics / partitions to write, see [writing targets](#writing-targets) for more details.
 - Serializer to generate Pulsar messages, see [serializer](#serializer) for more details.

 It is **recommended** to set the producer name in Pulsar Sink by `setProducerName(String)`.
-This gives a unique name to the flink connector in the Pulsar statistic dashboard which is convenient for performance monitoring of your flink applications.
+This gives a unique name to the flink connector in the Pulsar statistic dashboard.

-### Specify target topics
+Give you a mechanism to monitor the performance of your flink applications.

+### Writing Topics

-Setting the topics to write is similar to the [topic-partition subscription](#topic-partition-subscription) in Pulsar source.
+Setting the topics to write is a bit like the [topic-partition subscription](#topic-partition-subscription) in Pulsar source.
 We support a mixin style of topic setting.
-Therefore, you can provide a list of topics , partitions or both of them.
+Therefore, you can provide a list of topics, partitions, or both of them.

 ```java
 // Topic "some-topic1" and "some-topic2"